okta/okta.github.io/_source/_use_cases/hooks/index.md

 The Authorization header is a secret string you provide to Okta when you register your external service.
 This string serves as an API access key for your service, and Okta will provide it in every request, allowing your code to check for its presence as a security measure.

-This is not an Okta SSWS authorization token, it is simply a text string you decide on.
+This is not an Okta authorization token, it is simply a text string you decide on.

-The name of the Authorization header is not fixed: you can set header name, in addition to header value, at the time you register your your external service.

 ### JSON Payload Objects